ekorolev/mquery/INSTALL.md

 # empty directory for database files to live in.
 By default database will
 # expect files in ./samples directory, and keep index in ./index.
 vim .env
-docker-compose up --scale daemon=3  # this will take a while
+docker compose up --scale daemon=3  # this will take a while
 ```

 - Good for testing mquery and production deployments on a single server